Easy pesto pasta is a simple recipe, but so full of flavor! Make the pesto while the pasta cooks, and dinner is ready in less than 30 minutes!

 What could be better at the height of summer than a bowl full of pesto pasta?
 Peak basil amazingness, simplicity at its finest, and everyone loves it.

-You may be tempted to buy a jar of the pre-made stuff, but please don't!
-Homemade pesto is so easy to make, then all you have to do is boil the water for the pasta!
+You may be tempted to buy a jar of store-bought, but please don't!
+Homemade basil pesto is so easy to make, then all you have to do is boil the water for the pasta!

-With just a few ingredients, you can make an incredibly flavorful recipe that's ready in about half an hour.
+With just a few ingredients, you can make an incredibly flavorful pesto pasta recipe that's ready in about half an hour.
 Because summer meals shouldn't be complicated and time consuming.

 Jump to:

-Easy pesto pasta is simple, quick and customizable!
+- This easy pesto pasta recipe is simple, quick and customizable!

 Ingredients you'll need